In this guide we discuss Hardie Board vs. Stucco including what Hardie Board is & how it compares to stucco siding.

 What is Hardie Board?

-Fiber cement is a form of cement mixed with 8 to 10% wood fiber and either fly ash or silica sand giving it extra durability and allowing the product to dry flexible, somewhat similar to synthetic stucco.
-Hardie board lasts for years and requires little maintenance.
+Fiber cement is a form of cement mixed with 8 to 10% wood fiber and either fly ash or silica sand giving it extra durability and allowing the product to dry flexible, somewhat similar appearance to synthetic stucco.
+These boards last for years and require little maintenance.

 Hardie comes in several forms used for exterior siding including:

-• Hardie panels similar to vertical board and batten
+• Panels similar to vertical board and batten

 This versatile product has a characteristic hard to match—bugs such as termites hate it and can’t do damage to it, and Hardie board is water-resistant.